Alon Peltz, beyond the CV

 Q: What do you like to do in your free time?

 I really enjoy cooking, particularly Mediterranean and Middle Eastern cuisine, and so on weekends our kitchen is usually transformed into some sort of (often messy) cooking laboratory.
 I try to find a few hours each weekend to read a good book.
 I’m on a Kurt Vonnegut streak at the moment.
 And definitely going for long walks.
-One of our favorite weekend activities is to pick a neighborhood of Boston that unfamiliar to us and spend a day exploring the sights and sounds of the neighborhood on foot.
+One of our favorite weekend activities is to pick a neighborhood of Boston that is unfamiliar to us and spend a day exploring the sights and sounds of the neighborhood on foot.